 - a.
-Sterility Checks: All materials and supplies that are needed to process the sample and are required to be sterile prior to use (whether sterilized in the lab or purchased as sterilized) must be checked once per purchase or prepared lot using non-selective growth media as appropriate.
+Sterility Checks All materials and supplies that are needed to process the sample and are required to be sterile prior to use (whether sterilized in the lab or purchased as sterilized) must be checked once per purchased or prepared lot using non-selective growth media as appropriate.
 Certificates of analysis provided by vendors shall be verified by the laboratory.
 These sterility checks may be performed by a contracted laboratory if the laboratory does not have the requisite equipment to perform them.
-These checks shall include but are not limited to: - i.
-A sterility check shall be analyzed for each lot of prepared ready to use media and for each batch of media prepared in the laboratory. - 1.
+These checks shall include, but are not limited to: - i.
+A sterility check shall be performed for each lot of prepared ready to use media and for each batch of media prepared in the laboratory. - 1.
 For chromo/fluorgenic media, add media to sterile DI water and incubate at the appropriate temperature and time. - 2.
-For all other media incubate uninocculated at the appropriate temperature and time.
+For all other media, incubate uninocculated at the appropriate temperature and time.
+Where media are made as concentrates (e.g., double strength), then the medium shall be diluted to working strength with sterile deionized water before testing.